Child Care Policy, Strategy and Principles

 If continuing care within his/her family is not possible we will make every effort to identify suitable alternative carers, reflecting the child's ethnic, religious, cultural and linguistic background wherever possible and appropriate.
 We will seek to identify suitable local placements to provide educational and social continuity.
 We will promote continued constructive contact with their parents, grandparents, siblings, half siblings, families and friends.

 The Hertfordshire Access to Resources Panel makes decisions according to the following principles.
-See East and West Practice and Resources Panel Procedure, Principles in Decision Making.
+See East and West Practice and Resources Panel PARP Procedure, Principles in Decision Making.

 We will consult with children, their parents and other significant adults about plans for their care and these plans will be subject to independent review.
 We will also consult about the services we provide and ensure that children have access to advocacy services that will assist them in being heard.